 How To Propagate Bat Flower

 You can propagate the black bat flower from seed after you let them dry well.
 But this method will take a long while to germinate as harvesting the seeds from a mature plant can’t be done until the seed pod has ripened and split open.

 You can also propagate these tropical plants by tuberous rhizome division or root cutting.
-In the fall, divide them and plant at a distance of 3′ feet from one another.
+In the fall, divide them and plant them at a distance of 3′ feet from one another.